-Jennifer was born and raised in Kansas City and joined The Clinic in 2014 as its only administrative assistant.
-The Clinic has become Jennifer’s passion, and her energy and enthusiasm for helping indigent clients facing removal proceedings is a force to reckoned with.
-In 2016, inspired by so many of The Clinic’s clients and wanting a better future for herself, Jennifer worked to graduate High School.
-She spends her free time caring for her two small children and her family.
+Jennifer was born and raised in Kansas City and joined The Clinic in 2014 and is its only paralegal.
+The Clinic has become Jennifer’s passion, and her energy and enthusiasm for helping indigent clients facing removal proceedings is a force to be reckoned with.
+In 2016, inspired by so many of The Clinic’s clients and wanting a better future for herself, Jennifer worked to graduate high school.
+She spends her free time caring for her three children and her family.
 Although Jennifer was born in the United States, the majority of her family is from Durango, Mexico.
 Jennifer is fluent in both Spanish and English.

 Rekha is the President of The Clinic’s Board and a passionate advocate for immigration rights as it applies to the fair application of the law.
 With broad experiences as an assistant district attorney and practicing attorney, Rekha is a frequent speaker and lecturer on matters of immigration law.
 Representing clients whose cases garnered high-profile media attention, Rekha has the ability to articulate the law and its implications to all audiences.

 Rekha received her Juris Doctorate from Michigan State University College of Law in 1993.
 She has been an assistant district attorney in Sedgwick County, KS and in Douglas County, KS.
 Rekha is licensed to practice law in the states of Kansas, Texas, and Michigan, and has been practicing in the immigration litigation field since 2000.
 She is admitted to the U.S. Supreme Court, District of Kansas, Western District of Missouri, and the Federal Appeals Courts for the Fifth, Seventh, Eighth, Tenth and Eleventh Circuits.
 Rekha is also a member of the American Immigration Lawyers Association, Texas Bar Association, Kansas Bar Association, and Kansas City Metropolitan Bar Association.